Brother

 Of course it is, I expected nothing less.

-He's going looking for me now.
+He's looking for me now.

 I toss a quick-hit flash-bang, then fling myself over the counter and towards where the gunman should be, and slice with my twin knives.